 Take a Tailored Approach

 You did your homework on the lead, and now it’s time to show that off.
-Using their pain points as the basis, ask them a question or two about their current needs and what they’d like changed.
+Now that you have a decision-maker on the phone, ask them a qualifying question or two about their current needs and what they’d like changed.

-Make sure you avoid closed-ended questions or those that the lead can respond to by saying no or yes.
+Make sure your cold call scripts avoid closed-ended questions or those that the lead can respond to by saying no or yes.
 For example, “are you satisfied with your current home security system?” is a closed-ended question.